poteto/no.lol/content/blog/2020-05-11-this-time-is-different/index.md

 Early on in my career, I used to be obsessed with "best practices".
 I wanted to write code that would stand the test of time.
 Code that was objectively ideal.
 After all, my programming idols on Twitter said it was good.
 This is clearly the best way of building software.
 Who am I to question them?

 This is the same mindset that leads to the exhausting pursuit of the shiniest of tech stacks.
-How can I convince my boss to let me use Rectangular.js, Crust, Kappa, and GiraffeQL to build our new serverless CRUD app orchestrated by AWS step functions?
+How can I convince my boss to let me use Rectangular.js, Crust, Kappa, and GiraffeQL to build our new serverless CRUD app orchestrated by Gooberyetis?
 We need to use microservices, the best state management patterns, and only the purest of functional programming paradigms, so we are future proof.
 If it works for BigCorp, surely it works for us.

 Don't get me wrong though, these are all great tools (jk, none of them exist).
 Just keep in mind that tools like these are often extracted from specific use cases and engineering cultures that might differ from yours.